ABOUT

 This won’t be the right place.

-If you’re ready to stop negotiating with yourself — and let something more intelligent take over —
+If you’re ready to stop negotiating with yourself —

 You’re in the right room.